Boz del puevlo, boz del syelo. / The voice of the people is the voice of heaven.

 she/her/hers

-I'm currently a PhD student at the Department of Linguistics at the University of California, Berkeley.
+I'm a PhD candidate in the Department of Linguistics at the University of California, Berkeley.
 I primarily work on language revitalization — the process by which a speaker community reclaims and revives a language in decline.
-I am dedicated to working in support of the revitalization movement for Ladino (Judeo-Spanish), the language of the Sephardic Jews.
+My PhD has a Designated Emphasis in Language Revitalization and I am dedicated to working in support of the revitalization movement for Ladino (Judeo-Spanish), the language of the Sephardic Jews.
+I'm the creator of Ladino en Kaza, a resource to support people to build language nests for Ladino in their homes.

 I'm also interested in minoritized languages from the angles of sociolinguistics and language contact.
-My MPhil (Masters) dissertation examined the morphosyntactic integration of borrowings in Istanbul Judeo-Spanish.
+My MPhil (Masters) dissertation examined the morphosyntactic integration of borrowings into Istanbul Judeo-Spanish.

 Things I've been up to recently